shivantu/IBM-MQ-REST-API-CONSOLE/README.md

-IBM MQ – REST API & Console
+## **IBM MQ – REST API & Console**

 This repo provides a quick guide to enable and use IBM MQ Console and REST API, along with a Postman collection to test MQ operations easily.

-📌 Contains
+--

-MQ Console access steps
+##📌 Contains

-MQ REST API enablement
+-MQ Console access steps

-Postman collection for testing queues and messages
+-MQ REST API enablement

-Basic troubleshooting notes
+-Postman collection for testing queues and messages -Basic troubleshooting notes